intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 * Implementations progressively add logic to constrain how data is transmitted, or to permit variations in what is received.

-* Errors in implementations or confusion about semantics are permitted or ignored.
+* Errors in implementations or confusion about semantics are permitted and ignored.

 * These errors can become entrenched, forcing other implementations to be